-HOT DESKING (ITP KEYSETS)
+HOT DESKING (IP KEYSETS)

 Hot desking is an industry term that describes stations where multiple people have one or more work areas or share a common work are.
 Samsung IP keysets allow users to log in and out from any keyset of the same model in the system.
-Keysets that support this feature are: ITP-5107S, ITP-5121D, and ITP-5112L.
 This allows a user to work from any available desk and retain their phone number, speed dials, voicemail, and programmed buttons.